dsarov/ARDaP/README.md

 For example, to run Nextflow with a maximum job queue size of 300 and the default cluster job submission template profile for `PBS`, and activate the mixture setting in `ARDaP` we can simply run:

-`nextflow run dsarov/ardap -qs 300 --executor pbs --mixture true`
+`nextflow run dsarov/ardap -qs 300 --executor pbs --mixture`

 ## Resource Managers